phikai/freshdesk-rest/README.md

 6. Possibly add some data-models for tickets, customers, users and the like...

 ## Usage
-Add this repo to your composer.json file
+Add this repo to your composer.json file to use this repository as a direct dependency.

 ```json
 {